Dicklesworthstone/kissinger_undergraduate_thesis/kissinger_thesis.md

 Toynbee against History.
 C. Trinkaus.
 Science and Society 12 no. 2: 318-39, 1948

-Relative Archaism: A New Fallacy and Mr.Toynbee.
+Relative Archaism: A New Fallacy and Mr. Toynbee.
 J.W.
 Dowling.
 Journal of Philosophy 43: 421-35.
 August 1, 1946.

 Reviews of Study of History - Toynbee.
 Journal of the History of Ideas 9:93-124.
 January 1948